itsbhh/Portfolio-mine/README.md

 My Portfolio.
-It is developed using React.js.It contains my resume and my experiences.
+It is developed using React.js.
+It contains my resume and my experiences.

 ![image](https://github.com/user-attachments/assets/4fa532b8-9c21-4041-ac6e-89a7c4bca542)